 See more »

 An animated Nikki Finn opens up the Warner Bros logo and steps out.
-She then sets off a musical number ("Causing a Commotion") that covers the opening credits, and recaps the events that got Nikki in prison.
+She then sets off a musical number ("Causing a Commotion") that covers the opening credits and recaps the events that put Nikki in prison.
 See more »

-The BBFC in 1987 cut the film both for cinema release & Domestic Video, with cuts totaling 1 min 43 secs, to the scene where Madonna is shopping with Griffin Dunne in the record store & she can be seen putting cassette's into her own pockets & a shop lifter's too in order to frame him, cuts were waived on the 07/03/2006 with a PG cert, even though the Uncut version played on television channels in the early 90's See more »
+The BBFC in 1987 cut the film both for cinema release and domestic video, with cuts totaling 1 min 43 secs, to the scene where Madonna is shopping with Griffin Dunne in the record store and can be seen putting cassettes into her own pockets and into a shoplifter's pocket to frame him, cuts were waived on the 07/03/2006 with a PG cert, although the Uncut version played on television channels in the early 90's See more »

 Was this review helpful to you?